flutter/flutter/dev/devicelab/README.md

 ## Warnings

-Running a devicelab will do things to your environment.
+Running the devicelab will do things to your environment.

 Notably, it will start and stop Gradle, for instance.